zullicm/phase-3-ruby-oo-basics-email-parser-lab/README.md

 - Build a class that uses an initialize method
 - Practice using an attribute accessor macro to make an attribute available to a class's methods
+- Learn about Ruby's `String.split` method
+- Learn about RegEx

 ## Description